FLCL84L/solitaire-in-c/README.md

 ![](/images/img1.png)

 The Linked List is made out of Nodes that are linked one to the next.
 Each Node has two parts, the "data" and the "next".
-The data points to the actuall data and the next points to the next node.
-The first node is called the "head" and it is very useful when it comes to making operations on the node (adding a new node to the list or finding a node on the list).
-The last node always has the "next" part euqls to null and when the head node is the last node the list is empty.
+The data points to the actual data and the next points to the next node.
+The first node is called the "head" and it is very useful when it comes to making operations on the linked list (adding a new node to the list or finding a node on the list).
+The last node always has the "next" part equals to null and when the head node is the last node the list is empty.

 ## Demonstration